What is a wishlist?

 While we’re on the subject of social media, don’t forget the magic of adding the Pinterest Pin it button.
 Potential customers might save your listing as a Pin on Pinterest – and if they do, it’s free advertising for you, as Pins never get deleted!
 Since Pinterest acts like a search engine, that Pin potentially leads to other Pinterest users finding your product and making purchases too.

-Use wishlist information to plan email, PPC & social media campaigns.
+Use wishlist information to plan email, PPC, Google Shopping, and social media campaigns.
 Talk about your wishlist feature on your social media to encourage people to try it, especially in the run-up to gift-giving in the holidays.
 Once you’ve collected that data, you can make use of it!
 Establish patterns, then use promotions to encourage customers to buy.

 Make wishlist functionality mobile-friendly.
 This should go without saying, considering how many of us own a smartphone and use it daily.
 But if you’re in eCommerce, it is worth knowing that mobile retail is expected to reach nearly £100bn by 2024.
 That means neglecting to make your wishlist mobile-friendly will guarantee that you lose out on wishlists being created – which also leads to you losing potential sales.

 Use popups to remind customers about wishlists.
 We hesitate to recommend popups, as they can incite rage with some customers.
 But used carefully, they can be useful, especially when encouraging the use of wishlists.
 Try using them when products are out of stock, when the customer has stayed on a listing for a while or when they navigate away from your product pages.